SantiBass/chopping-up-your-soul-is-just-a-regular-expression/README.md

 - #### A regular expression follow del

 ### OR Operator
 OR operators, also known as Alternation Operator, act like a boolean operator.
-Les's take a look to a couple examples of the 'OR' operator.
+Let's take a look at a couple examples of the 'OR' operator.

 - #### `|` this `OR` operator matches the outer string plus the character(s) before or after itself that are within the parenthesis.
 For example: `a(b|c)` will match `ab`c, `ac`b, or cool`ab`fan, etc, in a string.
 - #### `[]` this `OR` operator matches the outer string plus one of the characters within the brackets.
 For example: `a[bc]` will match `ab`c, `ac`b, or cool`ab`fan, etc, in a string

 ### Character Classes
-Character classes, also known as `'Charcter Set'`, is used to match only one out of a set of specific characters.
+Character classes, also known as `'Charcter Set'`, are used to match only one out of a set of specific characters.
 These characters can be digits, words, or white spaces.
 - #### `\d ` It matches a single character from 0-9.
 For example: `alpha34`, it will match `3` in alpha`3`4.
 - #### `\D ` It matches a single character that is not a digit character from 0-9.
 For example: `34aplha34`, it will only match `a` in 34`a`lpha34.
 - #### `\w ` It matches a word character including alphanumeric and underscore.
 For example: `\w`  will match  `h` in   `h`i or `\w\w` will match `hi`.
 - #### `\W ` It matches any character that is not a word character including alphanumeric and underscore.
 - #### `\s ` It matches any whitespace character and that includes spaces, tabs, line breaks.
 For example ` `.
 - #### `\S ` It matches any character that is not a whitespace character and that includes spaces, tabs, line breaks.
-- #### `. ` It matches any character.
+- #### `'.' ` It matches any character.
 - #### ``
 /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)$/
 ### Flags
 Flags are parameters that allow us to search for expressions in a different way.
-Each flag is made of a single character and have different functions.
+Each flag is made of a single character and has a different function.
 Here are some examples.

 - #### `g` This flag is called Global flag.
 A global flag will match any character globally.
 For example: `/ll/g` will match `ll` form he`ll`o.
 - #### `m` This flag is called Multiline flag.
 When the multiline flag is enabled, beginning and end anchors (^ and $) will match the start and end of a line, instead of the start and end of the whole string.
 - #### `i` This is the Ignore Case flag.
 It makes the whole expression case-insensitive.
 For example, `/aBc/i` would match `AbC`.
 /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)$/
 ### Grouping and Capturing
-Grouping and Capturing allows us to make a string or a pattern a whole so it can be matched as a block.
+Grouping and Capturing allow us to make a string or a pattern a whole so it can be matched as a block.
 - #### `() ` A pair of parenthesis creates a capture group.
 For example: `(https)` creates a capturing group with a value of `https`
 - #### `(?:) ` When we use `?:`, it groups multiple tokens together without creating a capture group.
 For example: `(https?:)` will match `https:`
 - #### `(?<>) ` Creates a capturing group that can be referenced via the specified name.
 For example: `a(?:<fun>bc)` will match `abc` with the group name of fun.

 ### Bracket Expressions
-Bracket Expressions are characters enclosed by a pair of bracket.
+Bracket Expressions are characters enclosed by a pair of brackets.
 - #### `[]`.
 It will match any single character within the pair of brackets.
 For example: `[a-z]` will match any character from `a` to `z`.
 - #### `[]%` It will mach any string within the brackets before the percent sign `%`.
 For example: `[abc]%` will match `c%` from ab`c%`.
 - #### `[^]` It will match any character os string that has not a letter from within the brackets.
 This is a negation expression.
 For example: `[^a-z]` will not match any characters from `a-z` but will match numbers.